Mike Ehrmantraut: Background

 According to Banks, Mike is a Marine Corps veteran who served in the Vietnam War.
 Mike's military service is implied in the Better Call Saul second-season episode "Gloves Off" when he mentions his familiarity with a black market sniper rifle he intends to buy.
-He subsequently became an officer on the Philadelphia Police Department.
+He subsequently became a beat officer in the Philadelphia Police Department.

+Mike responded to domestic abuse cases and frequently dealt with a particular man named Gordie, an alcoholic who regularly beat his wife.
+Every weekend, Mike and his partner would be called to their house, place the woman in the care of EMTs, take her husband to the drunk tank for the night and send him back home in the morning when he sobered up, since his wife was too afraid to press charges.
+Eventually, one night, Mike became so furious over the abuse that he put his revolver in Gordie's mouth and was about to kill him, but relented when he begged for his life, and gave him a warning instead.
+Mike came to regret his decision, however, when Gordie murdered his wife two weeks later.
+From that point on, Mike resolved to never take half measures.
+He recounts the incident to Walt in the Breaking Bad episode "Half Measures", in an attempt to teach him the lesson.

+Mike was married for 22 years, as he mentions in season 4 of Better Call Saul.
+His former wife's name and fate are never revealed.
 Mike had one son, Matt, who also became a police officer.
 Matt married Stacey and they had a daughter, Kaylee.

 In an extended flashback in the Better Call Saul episode "Five-O", Mike is revealed to have been a corrupt police officer who took bribes.
 Matt was approached by other corrupt officers and asked Mike for advice; Mike advised Matt that not taking the money would label him a whistleblower, and endanger his life and family, so Matt took it.
-Matt's partner and another officer killed Matt anyways because his hesitation caused them to think he might turn them in.
+Matt's partner and another officer killed Matt anyway because his hesitation caused them to think he might turn them in.

 Stacey and Kaylee left Philadelphia for Albuquerque after Matt's funeral.
 Mike identified the officers who killed Matt and arranged an ambush to kill both of them, after which he left for Albuquerque, allowing him to see Stacey and Kaylee.